Image of Hone - Link to Homepage Image of Hone - Link to Homepage

 Repetitive strain injury (RSI)

-• Silicon based lube is harder to remove
+Silicon based lube is harder to remove when a condom is needed

-• Always wash your hands before and after.
+✅ Always wash your hands before and after contact.

 Because the head (glans) is always exposed, it is often less sensitive to light touch but more prone to chafing.